whsiaor/SendMe/READ.md

 Initially, Jenkins was used for automated deployment management, but Github Actions was later chosen due to storage considerations.
 For small projects, Github Actions is very useful, monitoring git push commands and automating the deployment process by connecting to the server, executing git clone to replace new files, and running Docker Compose to set up the server and MongoDB server.

-##### Why Not Use Docker Images Directly?
+##### Why Not Use Docker Images to Deploy Directly?

-To protect sensitive information, Docker containers are set up and run on the server rather than using publicly accessible Docker images.
+To protect sercurity information, Docker containers are set up and run on the server rather than using publicly accessible Docker images.
 Sensitive information is uploaded separately and not shared through Github.

 ---
 #### Workflow

-File change -> git commit -> git push -> (if environment variables change, upload .env to overwrite the server's original file) -> Github Actions handles the remaining deployment tasks.
+File change -> git commit -> git push -> (if environment variables change, upload .env file to overwrite the server's original file) -> Github Actions handles the remaining deployment tasks.

+---
+### Summary:

+- I now have an overview of the full-stack process, which will make it easier to understand other projects in the future.
+- Writing unit tests after completing the code can be difficult to organize, so next time I will write tests immediately after finishing a feature.
+- The code optimization and organization were insufficient, so I plan to use Django next time to better understand how to allocate tasks.
+- Some features, like pagination and date search, were not included, but the basic functionality is complete.